 - Throughout the meeting, listen carefully to each program participant and signal them.
 Generally, Table Topics speakers should be +/- 15 seconds of allowed time; prepared speakers must be +/- 30 seconds.
 Record each participant’s name and time used.

 - When you’re called to report by the General Evaluator, announce the speaker’s name and the time taken.
 Mention those members who are eligible for awards if your club issues awards.
+Additionally, confer with the Ballot Counter to ensure that each speaker who is eligible for an award has met his or her speaking-time qualification.

 - After the meeting, return the stopwatch and timing signal device to the Sergeant at Arms.